MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 <!-- ====================================================================== -->
 ## Enable Edge Command Palette

-Edge Command Palette is not enabled in Microsoft Edge by default.
+By default, Edge Command Palette isn't enabled.
 To enable Edge Command Palette:

 1. In Microsoft Edge, go to `edge://version`, and make sure you're using Microsoft Edge 105 or later.
 If you want to get the latest preview channels of Microsoft Edge, see [Microsoft Edge Insider Channels](https://www.microsoftedgeinsider.com/en-us/download/).